tidepool-org/uploader/README.md

 See [this guidance on our use of GitBook at Tidepool](http://developer.tidepool.org/docs/).

-## Publishing (Tidepool-specific)
+## Publishing

+This section is Tidepool-specific.
 Release management and application updates are handled via the Github provider in the `electron-builder` project.
 The recommended workflow for a new production release is as follows:

 1. When you're working on what might become a new release, increment the version number in `package.json` and `app/package.json` and commit/push (on the branch)
 1. The CI server(s) will create a draft release in Github with the title of the version from the `package.json` file and will automatically attach the distribution artifacts to that draft (drafts are not publicly visible)